-Fixed maturity securities available for sale (AFS) are reported at fair value, with unrealized gains and losses, net of adjustments related to DAC, future policy benefits and deferred income taxes, recognized as a component of other comprehensive income (loss) (OCI).
+Fixed maturity securities available for sale are reported at fair value, with unrealized gains and losses, net of adjustments related to DAC, future policy benefits, and deferred income taxes, recognized as a component of other comprehensive income (loss) (OCI).

-Amortization of premium and accretion of discount on fixed maturity securities is recorded using the effective interest method.
+Amortization of premium and accretion of discount on fixed maturity securities are recorded using the effective interest method.
 For mortgage-backed and asset-backed securities, the determination of effective yield is based on anticipated prepayments and the estimated economic life of the securities.
 When estimates of prepayments change, the effective yield is recalculated to reflect actual payments to date and anticipated future payments.

-Investment income consists primarily of interest and dividends, net investment income from partnership interests, prepayment fees on fixed maturity securities and mortgage loans, and income from certain derivatives.
-Interest is recognized on an accrual basis and dividends are recorded on the ex-dividend date.
+Investment income consists primarily of interest, dividends, and prepayment fees on fixed maturity securities.
+Interest is recognized on an accrual basis, and dividends are recorded on the ex-dividend date.

-The Company regularly reviews its fixed maturity securities AFS for declines in fair value that are determined to be impairment-related by evaluating extent of the decline, the reasons for the decline in value (credit events, currency or interest-rate related including general credit spread widening) and the financial condition of the issuer.
+The Company regularly reviews its fixed maturity securities available for sale for declines in fair value that are determined to be impairment-related by evaluating the extent of the decline, the reasons for the decline in value (credit events or currency or interestrate related, including general credit spread widening), and the financial condition of the issuer.
 As part of the evaluation, the Company also considers the ability and intent to sell the security prior to a recovery in value.
-If the Company does have the intent to sell the security, the amortized cost basis of the security is written down to fair value and a realized loss is recorded to net investment gain (loss).
+If the Company does have the intent to sell the security is written down to fair value, and a realized loss is recorded to net investment gain (loss).
 Estimated fair value becomes the new amortized cost of the security.
-Subsequent decisions on securities sales are made within the context of assessing relative value to other comparable securities, portfolio maintenance and overall risk monitoring.
-Any subsequent decisions are consistent with the classification of the investment portfolio as AFS.
+Subsequent decisions on securities sales are made within the context of assessing relative value to other comparable securities, portfolio maintenance, and overall risk monitoring.
+Any subsequent decisions are consistent with the classification of the investment portfolio as available for sale.